JustinBeckwith/justinbeckwith.github.io/_posts/2012-09-07-webmatrix-and-node-package-manager.md

 type: post
 published: true
 excerpt: >
-    A few months ago, we introduced the new <a href="http://jbeckwith.com/2012/06/07/node-js-meet-webmatrix-2/" target="_blank">node.js features we've added to WebMatrix 2</a>.
-One of the missing pieces from that experience was a way to manage <a href="https://npmjs.org/" target="_blank">NPM</a> (Node Package Manager) from within the IDE.  <p>This week we shipped the final release of WebMatrix 2, and one of the fun things that comes with it is a new extension for managing NPM.
-For a more complete overview of the WebMatrix 2, check out <a href="http://vishaljoshi.blogspot.com/2012/06/announcing-webmatrix-2-rc.html" target="_blank">Vishal Joshi's blog post</a>.</p>
+    A few months ago, we introduced the new node.js features we've added to WebMatrix 2.
+One of the missing pieces from that experience was a way to manage npm (Node Package Manager) from within the IDE.
+This week we shipped the final release of WebMatrix 2, and one of the fun things that comes with it is a new extension for managing npm.
 ---

 <img src="/images/2012/09/node_128.png" alt="NPM and WebMatrix"  />

 A few months ago, we introduced the new <a href="http://jbeckwith.com/2012/06/07/node-js-meet-webmatrix-2/" target="_blank">node.js features we've added to WebMatrix 2</a>.
 One of the missing pieces from that experience was a way to manage <a href="https://npmjs.org/" target="_blank">NPM</a> (Node Package Manager) from within the IDE.

 This week we shipped the final release of WebMatrix 2, and one of the fun things that comes with it is a new extension for managing NPM.
 For a more complete overview of the WebMatrix 2, check out <a href="http://vishaljoshi.blogspot.com/2012/06/announcing-webmatrix-2-rc.html" target="_blank">Vishal Joshi's blog post</a>.